smarthome-go/rpirf/README.md

 Protocol and logic ported from https://github.com/milaq/rpi-rf
 # Supported Hardware
 ## Sender
-Most generic 433/315MHz capable modules connected via GPIO to a Raspberry Pi
+Most generic 433/315MHz capable modules connected via GPIO to a Raspberry Pi will work with this library.
+The picture below displays a unit which has been tested.

 ![433mhz sender](./hardware.webp)

 ## Outlets / Sockets
 Most generic 433mhz remote controlled outlets do work.
+The picture below displays a outlet which works with the sender and library.

 ![generic socket](./socket.webp)